MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-report-view.md

 :::image type="content" source="media/end-user-report-view/power-bi-menu-view.png" alt-text="A screenshot of the View menu options on the action bar.":::

 If you view a report on a small device, it might be hard to see titles and legends.
-Select **View** and then select **Actual size** to increase the size of the report page.
+Select **View** > **Actual size** to increase the size of the report page.
 Use the scroll bars to move around the report.

 :::image type="content" source="media/end-user-report-view/power-bi-view-actual.png" alt-text="A screenshot of a report set to Actual size with two scroll bars.":::